-Developed in consultation with NGOs, this course gives you the skills and experience you need to shape the future of humanitarian and development aid work.
+Developed in consultation with NGOs, this program gives you the skills and experience you need to shape the future of humanitarian and development aid work.

 Build a better society

 Build theoretical knowledge and practical experience in disaster management, humanitarian response and development assistance.
 Gain access to state-of-the art simulation facilities.
 Learn how to change the world, one problem at a time.

 When you successfully complete the 16-month diploma from The College, you gain guaranteed entry into the second year of the Bachelor of Humanitarian and Development Studies at Western Sydney University.

 To apply, you don’t need an ATAR; all you need are ambition and the determination to work hard.
 Once you’re here, our mission is to make sure you have the supportive learning environment and flexibility you need to transform your life.
 That includes smaller class sizes with greater access to one-on-one teaching and support.
 Our Extended Diplomas also cover extra introductory subjects that will prepare you for success in your tertiary studies and beyond.

 At The College, we’re dedicated to your success.
 We know that if you’re given a supportive learning environment with a dedicated team of educators, anything is possible.
 Our wide range of pathway options include University Foundation Studies, Extended Diplomas and Integrated Diploma/Bachelor programs.
 Your success starts here.